MiguelCaputo/CTF-Notes/README.md

 We can do ```ip addr show tun0``` or ```ifconfig```

-# Where to find all the usefull stuff in Kali linux:
+# Where to find all the usefull stuff in Kali linux

 ```/usr/share/```